Seared Scallops, Cauliflower Puree, Celery and Almond Salad, and Raisins (click to enlarge)

 Got Crepes?
 Make Chicken Cannelloni!

-I was going to do a video recipe of some dessert crepe like crepe Suzette, or maybe crepe cherry jubilee, but since bathing suit season is right around the corner, I decided to do a savory recipe.
-Dessert crepes are delicious, but not recommended when you're trying to squeeze into a Speedo.
+I was going to do a video recipe of some dessert crepe like crepe Suzette, or maybe crepe cherry jubilee, but since bathing suit season is right around the corner,

 This very simple chicken cannelloni recipe can be made with a variety of meats, cheeses (but use real ones, like the Parmesan shown here) and sauces, so watch the technique and then freestyle.
 By the way, before you ask, the difference between a cannelloni and a manicotti, is the later is an open tube of pasta, and a cannelloni is normally closed up as you see here.
 Many restaurants, however, use the terms interchangeably.
 I sure hope you make some crepes, and then give these a try.
 Enjoy!